-Common law is a source of law that has been primarily derived from the decisions of judges (in courts).
+Common law is primarily derived from the decisions of judges (in courts).
 It is therefore, appropriately called 'case law' or 'judge-made law'.

-It should be noted that the term 'common law' has various other connotations and has been used in a number of ways:
+KEY POINTS The term 'common law' has various other connotations and has been used in a number of ways:

-- Common law meaning the system of law that was developed by English courts and applies in England: Countries that have been English colonies in the past (for example, Australia, New Zealand, the USA, Canada, India, Singapore and Malaysia) or have adopted the English legal system (for example, Pakistan, Bangladesh, Sri Lanka and some African countries) are common law jurisdictions, as they derive their legal systems from England. - Common law as opposed to equity: Essentially, common law refers to the law that was created by the older English common law courts, as opposed to the law that was developed at a later stage by the courts of equity (that is, the Chancery courts; equity as a source of law will be discussed later in this chapter). - Common law as opposed to civil law systems: Civil law is used in many European (for example, France and Germany) and some Asian countries (for example, Indonesia, Japan and East Timor). - Common law as opposed to shariah law: Shariah law is used in many Islamic countries.
+- + Common law meaning the system of law that was developed by English courts and applies in England: countries that have been English colonies in the past (for example, Australia, New Zealand, the USA, Canada, India, Singapore and Malaysia) or have adopted the English legal system (for example, Pakistan, Bangladesh, Sri Lanka and some African countries) are common law jurisdictions, as they derive their legal systems from England. - + Common law as opposed to equity: essentially, common law refers to the law that was created by the older English common law courts, as opposed to the law that was developed at a later stage by the courts of equity (that is, the Chancery courts; equity as a source of law will be discussed later in this chapter). - + Common law as opposed to civil law systems: civil law applies in many European countries (for example, France and Germany) and some Asian countries (for example, Indonesia, Japan and East Timor). - + Common law as opposed to Shariah: Shariah (Islamic law) is followed in many Muslim countries.